Republic of Winston: Refusal of the Ordinance of Secession

 Winston County's representative at the January 1861 Alabama Secession Convention was Charles Christopher Sheats, a 21-year-old schoolteacher.
 He refused to sign Alabama's Ordinance of Secession, even after it had been passed by a vote of 61 to 39.
 Sheats became so vocal in his opposition that he was eventually arrested.
 Upon his release, he became a leader of a pro-neutrality group.
 Later, as a vocal Southern Unionist, he spent much of the war in prison.

 A meeting was held at Looney's Tavern, where a series of resolutions was passed.
 These stated that the people of Winston County had no desire to take part in the war and intended to support neither side.
 One resolution declared that if a state could secede from the Union, then a county could secede from the state.
 Richard Payne, a pro-Confederate, laughed with delight.
 "Winston County secedes!" he shouted.
 "Hoorah for the 'Free State of Winston'!"
 From Payne's remark was born the legend of the "Republic of Winston."
 Other areas in the South at the time passed similar resolutions, including Searcy County, Arkansas, and Jones County, Mississippi.
-The so called "State of Scott" actually passed an official act of session.
+The so called "State of Scott" in Scott County, Tennessee actually passed an official act of secession, though it was never officially recognized by either sides of the war.

 Many Winston County residents refused induction into the Confederate Army, and some spoke openly of organizing troops to support the Union.
 The worried state authorities moved to enforce obedience to the cause through conscription and loyalty oaths, which only made matters worse.